spruce/antoinevastel.github.io/_posts/2017-08-05-detect-chrome-headless.md

 }
 {% endhighlight %}

-Not all Chrome headless will have the same values for vendor and renderer.
+Not all Chrome headless versions will have the same values for vendor and renderer.
 Others keep values that could also be found on non headless version.
 However, "Mesa Offscreen" and "Brian Paul" indicates the presence of the headless version.